 Lecture, 2 hours; laboratory, 2 hours.
 Advanced course in film post-production.
-Each student will be required to edit, sound record and mix, cut negative and time answer print in order to complete the 16mm, 1 and 1/2 minute film shot in Cinema 123.
+Each student will be required to edit, sound record and mix, cut negative and time answer print in order to complete the 16mm, film shot in Cinema 123.
+NOTE: Students will be required to provide instructional materials to complete class assignments.
+Additional time required.